Jutho/TensorOperations.jl/docs/src/man/precompilation.md

 # Precompilation

-Since version `v5.1.5`, TensorOperations.jl has some support for precompiling commonly called functions.
+TensorOperations.jl has some support for precompiling commonly called functions.
 The guiding philosophy is that often, tensor contractions are (part of) the bottlenecks of typical workflows, and as such we want to maximize performance.
 As a result, we are choosing to specialize many functions which may lead to a rather large time-to-first-execution (TTFX).
 In order to mitigate this, some of that work can